jucruz/YouTube-Instant-Search-Extension/README.md

-# YouTube-Search-Extention
+# YouTube-Instant-Search-Chrome-Extension
-A YouTube extension button for your instant search.
+A Chrome extension that helps you search a YouTube video instantly.